jhyang13/jhyang13/README.md

 - 🔭 I am currently pursuing a PhD in Mechanical Engineering at the University of Wisconsin-Madison.
 - 🌱 My areas of interest include computational materials science, AI for science, data science, and full-stack engineering.
 - 😊 Adaptable, Open-minded & Self-Motivated
+- ☀️ Life is a journey of discovery and adventure, always embracing new things and challenges :)
 - ⚡ I am seeking opportunities for a research assistantship and internships in the fields of computational materials science, AI for science, and data science.

 📫 **[Email](jyang753@wisc.edu)** | 📱 **[Linkedin](https://www.linkedin.com/in/jiahui-yang-174b71246/)**